 HRMI's economic and social rights scores use two separate assessment standards: our "low-and middle-income" assessment standard and our "high-income" assessment standard.
 The low-and middle-income assessment standard holds countries to a basic standard that reflects the challenges that low-and middle-income countries face.
-The high-income standard holds countries to a higher standard more reflective of the economic and social rights challenges that high-income countries face.
+The highincome standard holds countries to a higher standard more reflective of the economic and social rights challenges that high-income countries face.

 We have these two different assessment standards because richer countries, having more resources, are typically further advanced in making sure that their people are well-fed, housed, educated, etc. So, we need to use indicators that can capture the different challenges these countries face.
-For example, richer countries have often already achieved high primary education participation and their focus is on raising the quality of education.
-Although education quality is also critically important for less developed countries, the indicator for education quality is not available for most low-and middle-income countries.
+For example, richer countries have often already achieved high primary education participation and their focus is on raising the quality of education...
 Scores using both standards are calculated for all countries where the data are available, enabling researchers to evaluate countries with the available data on either standard.